HOPLAB-LBP/hoplab-wiki/docs/contribute.md

 ### Step 6: Committing Your Changes

 === "Using the CLI"

     1. **Stage and Commit Your Changes:**
+        1. From your terminal, navigate to the main folder of the repo `cd hoplab-wiki`
-        1. From your terminal, add all modified files to your commit:
+        2. Add all modified files to your commit:
           ```bash
           git add .
           ```
-        2. Commit the changes, including a clear message about what was modified and why:
+        3. Commit the changes, including a clear message about what was modified and why:
           ```bash
           git commit -m "Detailed description of changes"
           ```